-- 1. Navigate to the appropriate page or directory:

-- Graphical user interface:

-- a.
-Log on to the graphical user interface.

-- b.
-In the Key and Device Management section on Welcome page, select LTO

-- c.
-Click Go to > Manage default rollover.
+- 1. Navigate to the appropriate page or directory: - Graphical user interface: - a.
+Log on to the graphical user interface. - b.
+In the Key and Device Management section on Welcome page, select LTO. - c.
+Click Go to > Manage default rollover. - d.

-- d.
 Alternatively, right-click LTO and select Manage default rollover.

-- Command-line interface:

-In the WAS_HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS\HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
+- Windows systems: - wsadmin -username SKLMAdmin -password mypwd -lang jython - Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
 Specify an existing key group to be a future system default. - Graphical user interface: - a.
 On the management page for LTO, click Add. - b.
 On the Add Future Write Default dialog, specify the required information. - c.
 Click Add Future Write Default.